kiraedds/WeatherForecast/README.md

 # WeatherForecast

-This is my personal project of a weather aplication.
+This is my personal project of a weather application.